ccuellar418/csc202-fall-2023/Assignment 4/writeup.md

 ## Initial Code Examination

 Coverage.py is used to keep track of what lines of code have ran; Therefore the needed data structures will likely be for the purpose of keeping track of the lines run in the test suite.
 After discussing a binary tree or hash table were the most likely data structures we came up with.
 A self-balancing binary tree such as a red-black tree would be efficient for inserting which lines have run, and staying ordered to prevent duplicates.
 A hash table would also work well.
+After all, lookup is within the O(1) time, resulting in less use of lengthy searches to get our necessary data.
 It could quickly find if a line of code specified by the user ran and how many times.
-However, due to collisions this structure may not be as efficient as a tree-like data structure.
+However, the maintainers need to keep in mind that hash tables are very prone to collisions.
+Despite this, good, efficient probing sequences can easily overcome that potential problem.

 ## Detailed Code Examination